errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 expect a VM to be fully bootstrapped once started, without resorting to SSH-based bootstrapping that depends on networking and usually has to assume how software that is installed in the VM image works exactly, starting from basic assumptions about versions of utilities, through to permissions, implementation of the init daemon and the order of stat up of certain system daemons.

+Furthermore, LinuxKit is built with production use-cases in mind, so it can be used in public cloud as well as in on-premise deployments.
+Same system blueprint can be leveraged for minikube as well as an production deployment.

 ### Single-binary Issue (`localkube`)